joeadamay/blackbody_led/README.md

 The program will then ask for a minimum and maximum temperature as well as a step size.
 Please provide it with reasonable values (i.e. Positive values and a minimum that is less than the maximum).
-Also, try to keep the minimum values somewhat high (i.e. a temperature above 273 K and a voltage above 10 V); the math tends to fail when the values are too small.
+Also, try to keep the minimum values somewhat high (i.e. temperature and voltage minima of 273 K and 5 V, respectively); the math tends to fail when the values are too small.

+Finally, the program will request a reference point, including the luminance and either voltage or temperature, depending upon the previously selected mode.
+Example using the GE47 from Kykta, M. (2022):
+- Voltage: 6.3 V
+- Luminance: 3.15e5 lm sr^-1 m^-2

 ### Requirements